mohamuhsin/CodeyOverflow-Forum/README.md

 Give the `Header` instance an attribute named `profileImg` and the value of `props.commentObject.profileImg`.

 **9.**
-Next, give the Header instance an attribute named username and the value of props.commentObject.username.
+Next, give the `Header` instance an attribute named `username` and the value of `props.commentObject.username`.